mdelhoneux/emnlp2021/src/pages/program/index.md

 * [Workshops/Satellite - 10 Nov](https://underline.io/events/192/schedule?day=2021-11-09T23%3A00%3A00.000Z)
 * [Workshops/Satellite - 11 Nov](https://underline.io/events/192/schedule?day=2021-11-10T23%3A00%3A00.000Z)

 A handbook will be handed out to all in-person participants.
-It can also be consulted here:
+It can also be downloaded [here](/files/handbook-EMNLP2021.pdf) or consulted here:
 <iframe style="width:900px;height:500px" src="https://online.fliphtml5.com/ebtyf/qgas/"  seamless="seamless" scrolling="no" frameborder="0" allowtransparency="true" allowfullscreen="true" ></iframe>